'Hood Lives Matter': After Backlash, Carnegie Mellon Removes Campus Map That Excluded Predominantly Black Neighborhoods

 “I made a design called ‘Hood Lives Matter,’ which represents the black neighborhoods,” Thomas said.

-Her shirt design highlights Homewood, Larimer, the Hill District, Uptown, East Hills, Hazlewood and Garfield.
+Her shirt design highlights Homewood, Larimer, the Hill District, Uptown, East Hills, Hazelwood and Garfield.

 She is selling them online and a portion of the money will go to the Urban League.